Nové Mesto nad Váhom: History

 Lands in the place of today's Nové Mesto nad Váhom were inhabited in the prehistoric ages, as many artefacts from the Stone and Bronze Ages were discovered.
 In the local part Mnešice a prehistoric settlement was discovered.

 The first written record about Nové Mesto nad Váhom was in 1263, when King Béla IV of Hungary granted freedoms for the loyalty during the Mongol invasions.
 It belonged to the Benedictine order, later to Matthew III Csák and others.
 It received its town privileges in 1550.
 Industry developed in the 19th century and was mainly focused at processing agricultural products.

 Before the establishment of independent Czechoslovakia in 1918, Nové Mesto nad Váhom was part of Nyitra County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Sport
+Sports

 Slovak Bandy Association has organised rink bandy practice in Nové Mesto nad Váhom.